surrealdb/examples/graph-examples/README.md

 * **Entity Matching:** Employs full-text search to accurately match entities within the filings.
 * **Data Visualization:**
     * Table-based visualization of asset holdings.
-    * Hierarchical navigation within the data.
+    * Hierarchical navigation within the data via knowledge graphs.
     * Dynamic graph visualization of relationships.

 The backend is built with FastAPI, the UI with Jinja2, and dynamic interactivity is achieved with htmx.

 ##   Data Sources

-* **SEC ADV Filings:** Data is extracted from the official [SEC's EDGAR database](https://www.sec.gov/edgar/searchedgar/companysearch.html) using custom Python scripts.
+* **SEC ADV Filings:** Data is extracted from the official [Investment Adviser Public Disclosure website](https://adviserinfo.sec.gov/) using custom Python scripts.

 ##   Technology Stack